beatak777/diary-planner/README.md

 - Code refactoring by [Bea Konya](https://github.com/beatak777).
 - Additional guidance received from a coder friend who wished to stay anonymous.
 - Table of Contents was Created with the Visual Studio Code Extension 'Markdown TOC' available [here](https://marketplace.visualstudio.com/items?itemName=dumeng.markdown-toc).
+- ChatGPT provided help at times when my code was not working properly.

 ##   <a name='License'></a>License